 Politics in Åland

-Although Åland is part of the Republic of Finland, it has its own autonomous parliament.
-In areas where Åland has its own legislation, it essentially operates as an independent nation.
+Åland is part of the Republic of Finland but has its own devolved parliament.
+In devolved policy areas Åland acts more or less as an independent nation.

-Åland is a member of the EU and its currency is the euro, but its relationship with the EU is regulated by way of a special protocol.
-In order to maintain the important sale of duty-free goods on ferries operating between Finland and Sweden, Åland is not part of the VAT union.
+Åland is a member of the EU and uses the euro.
+However, its relationship to the EU is regulated by a special protocol: to maintain the important duty-free sales on ships between Finland and Sweden, Åland is not part of the VAT area.

-Important sources of income for Åland are shipping and ferry services, tourism, and the processing of agricultural and fishery products.
+The main sources of income on Åland are shipping and ferry services, tourism and the processing of agricultural and fishery products.

 Total area: 1,581 km²

 Forests: 937 km²